-GPS is so ubiquitous – built into our phones, cameras, cars, watches and more – that it might seem unavoidable.
-But while it may underpin almost everything in modern society, a revolutionary technology that may be more accurate and reliable could one day force GPS to share the spotlight: quantum navigation.
+Navigation systems like GPS and Galileo are so ubiquitous – built into our phones, cameras, cars, watches and more – that they might seem unavoidable.
+But while they may underpin almost everything in modern society, a revolutionary technology that may be more accurate and reliable could one day force systems like GPS to share the spotlight: quantum navigation.

-While GPS relies on satellites to determine a user's location, quantum navigation works differently.
+While Europe’s Galileo and the US’ GPS rely on satellites to determine a user's location, quantum navigation works differently.
 It’s based on quantum mechanics, which is the study of nature at the atomic and subatomic levels.
 Quantum navigation relies on quantum sensing, which uses the established principles of quantum mechanics to measure aspects of nature with incredible precision and sensitivity.

 When it comes to navigation, this means quantum sensors can use the Earth’s magnetic field to pinpoint location, which can then be used to reliably navigate.
 The Earth’s magnetic field is influenced by several variables, but quantum sensing is specifically searching for localised signatures coming from the unique distribution of magnetised minerals in the Earth’s crust.
 These variations can be thought of as permanent, immutable fingerprints, or signatures, that allow location to be determined with startling accuracy.
-This makes it especially useful for industries that operate in areas that do not have continuous satellite coverage – like shipping and aviation.
-It also makes it one of the most reliable ways to navigate.
+This makes it especially useful for industries where continuous coverage is needed, like shipping and aviation.
+It also makes it one of the most reliable ways to navigate, in addition to satellites.

 How quantum navigation works: an introduction to MagNav